McDonald’s Organizational Culture Analysis

 A McDonald’s in New South Wales, Australia.
-McDonald’s organizational culture emphasizes support for people, learning and diversity.
+McDonald’s organizational culture (corporate culture) emphasizes support for people, learning, and diversity in the fast-food business.
 (Photo: Public Domain)

-McDonald’s organizational culture supports the company’s industry positioning goals.
-As the biggest player in the global fast food restaurant market, McDonald’s uses its organizational culture to attract customers and qualified employees.
-A firm’s organizational culture defines the traditions, habits and values that influence workers’ behaviors.
+McDonald’s organizational culture (business culture) supports the company’s industry positioning goals.
+As the biggest player in the global fast-food restaurant market, the company uses its business culture to attract customers and qualified employees.
+The company culture defines the traditions, habits, and core values that influence workers’ behaviors.
 To ensure business efficiency in production and service, McDonald’s organizational culture encourages learning.
-In a way, the continuing evolution of the organization reflects the firm’s effectiveness in applying its corporate culture to achieve the desired levels of human resource capabilities.
-This condition highlights the significance of organizational culture as a success factor in McDonald’s international business.
+In a way, the continuing evolution of the organization reflects effectiveness in applying the corporate culture to achieve the desired levels of human resource capabilities and to strengthen the competencies noted in the SWOT analysis of McDonald’s.
+This condition highlights the significance of the company culture as a success factor in the international food-service business.

 Features of McDonald’s Organizational Culture

-McDonald’s organizational culture emphasizes human resource development and efficiency.
-It supports business growth and success in the international fast food restaurant market.
+McDonald’s business culture emphasizes human resource development and efficiency.
+It supports business growth and success in the international fast-food restaurant market.
 This organizational culture has the following characteristics, arranged according to McDonald’s prioritization:

 1. People-centricity